edinburghlivinglab/dds-notebooks/README.md

 # IPython Notebooks for Data, Design and Society

+## Overview

-## These notebooks are intended for a new undergraduate course at the University of Edinburgh called [Data, Design and Society](http://edin.ac/1KukGVu).
+These notebooks are intended for a new undergraduate course at the University of Edinburgh called [Data, Design and Society](http://edin.ac/1KukGVu).

 ## Bokeh / Ipython set-up: